Veto puts Kentucky in thick of fight over transgender rights

 “At the end of the day, this is about my belief — and, I think, the belief of the majority of Kentuckians — that parents should get to make important medical decisions about their children, not big government,” Beshear told reporters soon after his veto.

 Kentucky’s GOP-dominated legislature passed the bill by lopsided margins.
-Lawmakers will reconvene next week for the final two days of this year’s session, when they could vote to override the veto.
+Lawmakers will reconvene Wednesday for the final two days of this year’s session, when they could vote to override the veto.

 Republicans took immediate aim at the governor’s veto, saying he veered too far for most Kentuckians.
 Republican Party of Kentucky spokesperson Sean Southard asked: “Is Andy Beshear the governor of Kentucky or California?”
 He predicted the governor will pay a political price for his action.